Balcony Solar for Canadian Renters

 Canada's approach to balcony solar is complicated.
 Unlike the UK (which just legalised it nationwide) or Germany (where 500,000+ are installed), Canada's rules vary dramatically by province and utility.
 Here's what you can actually use as a renter in 2026.

-In most of Canada, grid-connected balcony solar faces two major barriers:
+Grid-connected balcony solar specifically faces two major barriers:

 Status: Plug-in solar connected to the grid is not currently permitted in Ontario.
 The Ontario Electrical Safety Code and ESA (Electrical Safety Authority) rules do not provide a pathway for plug-in grid-connected solar devices.
 (Source: ESA discussion, The Energy Mix)